How does social interaction affect a child’s development?

 Learning to Work with Others

 Teamwork is a skill that will be useful throughout life, and it is founded on the principles of sharing, communicating, compromising, and working towards common goals.
-As children play together in supervised learning environments, they will begin to understand the appropriate tactics for working well with others.
+As children play together in supervised learning environments such as child care, they will begin to understand the appropriate tactics for working well with others.

 While early communication skills are developed by imitating adults, children also need to learn to communicate verbally with peers.
 Social interaction from an early age is a key factor in learning to speak effectively for clear communication.
-Through communication with others, kids also gain a sense of self and learn to identify as individuals, which is a normal part of the developmental process for toddlers.
+Through communication with others at places like child care, kids also gain a sense of self and learn to identify as individuals, which is a normal part of the developmental process for toddlers.

 Understanding Social Cues